My God is so big: Helping kids discover all the character of God - Postponed

 A great opportunity to find out all about The Bridge gap year program - Cancelled

-From undergraduate diplomas through to postgraduate research degrees, whether full-time, part-time or by intensive mode study, SMBC offers academic depth with flexibility depending on your goals.
+From undergraduate diplomas through to postgraduate research degrees, whether full-time, part-time or by intensive mode study, SMBC offers academic depth with flexibility.
 All our courses have solid Biblical foundations and preparation for ministry, but each course has different requirements and emphasis.
-Except for the Certificate of Bible and Ministry and the Introductory Certificate in Christian Studies, which are SMBC awards, all courses are Australian College of Theology (ACT) courses.
+Except for the Certificate in Bible and Mission (CBM) and the Introductory Certificate in Christian Studies (ICCS), which are SMBC awards, all courses are Australian College of Theology (ACT) courses.

-We encourage you to contact our registrar's department on +61 2 9747 4780 or email to have a conversation about what course, or unit, might best suit your needs.
+We encourage you to contact our registrars to start a conversation about what course might best suit your needs.